 Case Western Reserve University

 College healthcare providers have unique opportunities for early identification of students at risk.
-For example, UHS data suggests that students coming in for emergency contraception have an increased likelihood of a second and third visit within three months, often with a mental health crisis.
-This project will develop algorithms from healthcare data such as this that detect and predict increased suicide risk.
+For example, UHS data suggest that students coming in for emergency contraception have an increased likelihood of a second and third visit within three months, often with a mental health crisis.
+This project will develop algorithms that detect and predict increased suicide risk from healthcare data such as this.